 UPDATE: The application process for IBC 2020 is closed.
 We received great applications.
 Thank you for your interest in our work!
-We are currently reading applications and will be in touch about the next phase of the application process (online interviews) at the end of April.
+If you want to receive an email with dates and information for the next Impulse Boost Camp, type in your email-address here.

 Our international replicator training Impulse Boost Camp (IBC) is one of our core projects.
 Each summer ifzw impulsstiftung invites 20 young social activists from Europe and its neighbouring countries to Saxony.
 Together we reflect upon how to contribute efficiently to society, share methods that make project work more fun and expand our leadership skills.
 It is not only an eye-opening experience, but a seminar that brings voluntary work to another level.

 The next Impulse Boost Camp will take place from 1 to 9 October, 2020.
-The application process will be open until 20 April, 2020.
+The application process took place in April.

 New methods for a new world.

 The world is changing: Everything is complex, fast-paced, globalized and inter-connected.
 Our world needs people that are not only aware of today’s social challenges, but contribute actively to their communities.